Acme Brick and TCU: A Century-Long Partnership

 More Than a Century of Acme Brick on Campus

-In his feature article published by the TCU Magazine in 2020, entitled “The Story Behind an Iconic Brick Color,” writer Zack Martino explained the significance of the brick that helped build the brand of this internationally known university.
+In a feature published by the TCU Magazine in 2020, “The Story Behind an Iconic Brick Color,” writer Zack Martino explored the brick that built the TCU brand.

 “When fire destroyed the main building on the (then) Waco campus in 1910, TCU considered four suitor cities before choosing Fort Worth.
 Gene Smith, professor of history in the AddRan College of Liberal Arts, said the four original Fort Worth campus buildings were “constructed out of reinforced concrete and brick … because it didn’t burn.”